carbon-language/carbon-lang/flang/docs/Calls.md

-Calls to dummy procedures and procedure pointers that resolve to internal procedures need to pass an additional "host instance" argument that addresses a block of storage in the stack frame of the their host subprogram that was active at the time they were passed as an effective argument or associated with a procedure pointer.
+Calls to dummy procedures and procedure pointers that resolve to internal procedures need to pass an additional "host instance" argument that addresses a block of storage in the stack frame of their host subprogram that was active at the time they were passed as an effective argument or associated with a procedure pointer.
 This is similar to a static link in implementations of programming